Synthetic Cubism

 From Analytical to Synthetic Cubism

-This new synthetic form of Cubist art reversed the compositional principle of analytical Cubism.
-Instead of breaking down an object into fragments and then re-assembling them (analytical Cubism), the image was being built up (synthesized) from new elements and shapes.
+This new synthetic form of Cubist art reversed the compositional principle of Analytical Cubism.
+Instead of breaking down an object into fragments and then re-assembling them (Analytical Cubism), the image was being built up (synthesized) from new elements and shapes.
 The two main techniques they used were collage (from the French "coller", meaning to stick) and papier colles (from the French, meaning pasted paper).

 The new type of modern art emerged in two particular works.
 In The Portuguese (1911, Kunstmuseum, Basel), Braque had introduced the use of stencilled lettering, and in the following year he began to experiment with mixing materials such as sand and sawdust with his paint, in order to create interesting textures.
 Picasso produced his first collage (Still Life with Chair-Caning, 1911-12, Musee Picasso, Paris), in which he incorporated a piece of oilcloth and a length of rope whereupon Braque responded by pasting pieces of printed or decorative colour paper onto his paintings in much in the same way as a collage, except the shape of the pasted papers were objects themselves.
 He first used papier colles in Fruit Dish and Glass (1912, private collection).